 The NYCLU is currently arguing a class action case before a federal judge in Manhattan (LVM v.
 Lloyd, 18-cv-1453) that seeks to affirm that the children must be released promptly as possible to “safe adult sponsors.”

-According to the Daily Mail online, officials are looking at four military bases in Texas and Arkansas to house the separated children, which created a strongly worded rebuke from NYC Public Advocate Tish James in an email to the AmNews: “The Trump administration has reached a new low by threatening to send undocumented minors to military camp, which would undoubtedly rip countless families apart.
+According to the Daily Mail online, officials are looking at four military bases in Texas and Arkansas to house the separated children, which created a strongly worded rebuke from NYC Public Advocate Letitia James, who said, “The Trump administration has reached a new low by threatening to send undocumented minors to military camp, which would undoubtedly rip countless families apart.
 If this comes to fruition, it will create modern-day internment camps.
 These children, who have already been through so much, do not deserve to be pawns in Trump’s political games.
 What he’s doing is as immoral as it is unnecessary, and we’ll fight him every step of the way.”

-“This policy is really part of an ongoing assault on Latino families, which started Day One of the Trump campaign.
-We are urging Congress to reject Trump’s demands,” said Janet Marguia, president and CEO of UnidosUS.
+“This policy is really part of an ongoing assault on Latino families which started Day One of the Trump campaign.
+We are urging.
+We are urging Congress to reject Trump’s demands,” said Janet Marguia, president and CEO, UnidosUS.

 “There is no defending the migrant family separation policy, one of the most callous and cruel policies that we have seen emerge from this administration,” said Kristen Clarke, president and executive director of the Lawyers’ Committee for Civil Rights Under Law.

-Marc H. Morial, president and CEO of The National Urban League, stated, “The National Urban league will continue to stand steadfastly with our partners in civil and human rights to urge the Trump administration to end no tolerance family separation immediately and we call on Congress to stop using children as pawns in a political game and pass comprehensive immigration reform.”
+Marc H. Morial, president and CEO, The National Urban League, stated, “The National Urban League will continue to stand steadfastly with our partners in civil and human rights to urge the Trump administration to end no tolerance family separation immediately and we call on Congress to stop using children as pawns in a political game and pass comprehensive immigration reform.”

 Bill Fletcher Jr., co-founder of the Center for Labor Renewal, columnist and an international human rights activist, explained that the “no tolerance” policy is “very dangerous.”
 The pressure must be increased.
 “What we are going to have to become is disruptive,” argued Fletcher.